Next Book in the Series Browse A–Z

 Publication Reading Order

-The Kurt Wallander is a Children's Fiction / Crime Fiction series by Henning Mankell, comprising 10 books published between 1991 and 2014.
-Books are listed in publication order, which is the recommended reading sequence.
+The Kurt Wallander is a Children's Fiction / Crime Fiction series by Henning Mankell, made up of 10 books published between 1991 and 2014.
+It begins with Faceless Killers (1991), and is best read in publication order.
+The most recent entry is An Event in Autumn (2014), spanning 23 years of storytelling.

 Henning Mankell (1948-2015) was a renowned Swedish crime writer, theater director, and social activist.
 Born in Stockholm, he grew up in a working-class family and developed a passion for storytelling from a young age.
 Mankell's breakthrough came with his acclaimed series featuring Detective Kurt Wallander.
 Set in the bleak landscape of Ystad, Sweden, the novels explore themes of loneliness, morality, and the flaws of the human condition.
 His poetic and evocative writing brought him critical acclaim and a global readership.
 Throughout his career, Mankell published over 40 novels, including standalone works such as "The Eye of the Leopard" and "Kennedy's Brain."
 He received numerous prestigious awards, including the Glass Key Award for Best Nordic Crime Novel and the Swedish Academy of Crime Writers' Grand Prize.
 Mankell's social activism was evident in his work and personal life.
 He was an outspoken advocate for human rights and social justice, and he established several foundations to promote these causes.
 His novels have been translated into over 50 languages, reaching a vast audience worldwide.